catalyst-network/Community/governance/README.md

 * A _maintainer_ is anyone who plays an active role in governance.
 * A _collaborator_ is active in the community, but not in governance.
 * A _participant_ is anyone who is a maintainer or collaborator.
-* A _working group_ is a group of maintainers that is formed to take responsibility for certain aspects of the Electron project.
-Normally these groups will meet regularly but in some cases will only meet as required to fulfill their responsibilities.
+* A _working group_ is a group of maintainers that are formed to take responsibility for certain aspects of the Catalyst Foundation.
+Normally these groups will meet regularly but in some cases will only meet as required to fulfil their responsibilities.
 * A [_chair_](charter/README.md#Leadership) leads a working group.

 ## Responsibilities